-shareholder's Schedule KS and check the box to indicate the shareholder's election to be included.
+The result in step 3 is the amount you are required to pay on behalf of the electing shareholder.
+Enter this amount on line 49 of the shareholder's Schedule KS and check the box to indicate the shareholder's election to be included.

-If the shareholder elects to be included in composite income tax but has zero tax due, enter zero on line 52.
+If the shareholder elects to be included in composite income tax but has zero tax due, enter zero on line 49.
 Even though the amount may be zero, check the box to indicate the election.

-Once you have completed all the Schedules KS for your electing nonresident shareholders, add the amounts on line 52 of all the schedules and enter the total on line 4 of Form M8.
+Once you have completed all the Schedules KS for your electing nonresident shareholders, add the amounts on line 49 of all the schedules and enter the total on line 4 of Form M8.
 This is the amount of composite income tax you are required to pay on behalf of your electing shareholders.

-KS, line 53-Nonresident Withholding
+KS, line 50-Nonresident Withholding